-"Universal Symbol" means the image established by the Division and made available to Licensees through the Division's website indicating the Retail Marijuana or Retail Marijuana Product contains marijuana.
+"Universal Symbol" means the image established by the Division and made available to Licensees through the Division's website indicating the Retail Marijuana or a-Retail Marijuana Product is within a Container contains marijuana.

 "Unrecognizable" means marijuana or Cannabis plant material rendered indistinguishable from any other plant material.